bpodrop/mako-editor/README.md

 - Web MIDI: primarily available in Chrome/Edge; Safari may require recent versions or flags.
 - HTTPS required (or `localhost`) for MIDI access and PWA installation.
+- Only MIDI output is used; SysEx is not requested.
 - The Service Worker caches basic assets (NetworkFirst for scripts/styles).

 ## NPM Scripts